lmaccherone/node-localstorage/README.md

 ## Changelog ##

+* 0.6.0 - 2015-09-11 - Removed references to deprecated fs.existsSync() (thanks, josephbosire)
-* 0.5.2 - 2015-08-01 - Fixed defect where keys were not being updated correctly by removeItem() (thank, ed69140)
+* 0.5.2 - 2015-08-01 - Fixed defect where keys were not being updated correctly by removeItem() (thanks, ed69140)
 * 0.5.1 - 2015-06-01 - Added support for events
 * 0.5.0 - 2015-02-02 - Added JSONStorage class which allows you set and get native JSON
 * 0.4.1 - 2015-02-02 - More robust publishing/tagging (like Lumenize)